JulianG/juliangaramendy.dev/content/blog/custom-open-graph-images-in-gatsby-blog/index.md

 ## The Solution

-First let's add an `ogimage` property in the top section of one of the blog posts.
+First let's add an `ogimage` property in the top section (frontmatter) of one of the blog posts.

 ```diff
 ---